 If you’ve booked the dolphin swim or SeaVenture, those attraction times are assigned when you check in for the day, and are first come first served.

 Upon arrival and check in we went over to the Laguna Grill for breakfast.
 The food wasn’t as gourmet as I was expecting, but it was certainly very good.
 You could get sausage, bacon, eggs, potatoes, pancakes, pastries, etc.

-You will also return to Laguna Grill for your included lunch and there are drink and snack stations throughout the park.
+You will also return to Laguna Grill for your lunch that is included with your park ticket.
+Additionally, there are drink and snack stations throughout the park.

 It’s all inclusive so the kids were thrilled with the unlimited ice cream and the parents were thrilled with the unlimited beer and margaritas!